echo-bravo-yahoo/islands/README.md

 ### To-do

-- [ ] Generalize transforms to work for either single or set operations
+- [x] Generalize transforms to work for either single or set operations
-- [ ] Normalize how sensors work compared to mqtt module
+- [x] Normalize how sensors work compared to mqtt module
+  - [ ] Normalize BLE sensor
 - [ ] Add interval / cron modules
 - [ ] Add cookbook for common tasks
 - [ ] Move from using `./config/config-real.json` to `./config/config-sample.json` and having users copy.